 Tools and Strategies

-The first process Seginus Inc uses is Kaizen.
+The first process Seginus Aerospace LLC uses is Kaizen.
 Kaizen literally translated means “Change Good” but also explains the Japanese concept for “improvement” or “change for the better”.
 Kaizen refers to the philosophy and practices that focus upon continuous improvement of processes in manufacturing, engineering, game development, and business management.

 Another workplace organization method is 5 S. This method uses a list of five Japanese words which, when translated into English, all start with the letter “S”.